-Our Counsellors, Rachel Sylvester and Taylor Fletcher are leading the College in our approach to daily student wellbeing and support.
-Rachel and Taylor play a key role in the pastoral care of St Mary’s College Students.
+Our Wellbeing Coaches Courtney Hartog and Taylor Fletcher are leading the College in our approach to daily student wellbeing and support.
+Courtney and Taylor play a key role in the pastoral care of St Mary’s College Students.

 Taylor Fletcher is available on Mondays, Tuesdays, Wednesdays and Fridays, and focuses on Junior School students.
-Taylor’s experience as a Social Worker has been working for Child Safety Services and non-government agencies since finishing her Bachelor Degree.
+Taylor’s experience as a Social Worker has been working for Child Safety Services and non-government agencies since finishing her bachelor’s degree.
 Taylor has specialised in long term case management of young people in out of-home care, and supporting children, families and foster carers.